alexcwsmith/imarisConverter/README.md

 # imarisConverter
-Convert .ims to .tif files, either one at a time, or full an entire directory.
+Convert .ims to .tif files, either one at a time, or for an entire directory.

 There are three primary modes to use this: